pascalgn/azure-sql-agent/README.md

     $ ./node_modules/azure-sql-agent/lib/azure-sql-agent.js
     Agent is running now: 70295

+To start the agent in the foreground, use `-f`.
+A full list of options is displayed when using `--help`.

 ### Reloading

-The agent automatically checks for changes in your internal IP address every one second, assuming that a new local IP address has been assigned due to switching the WiFi network, for example.
+The agent automatically checks for changes in your internal IP address every second, assuming that a new local IP address has been assigned due to switching the WiFi network, for example.
 This triggers a check if your *public* IP has also changed.